Chart Color Schemes

 Portland is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Growth rates by age group are applied across all areas until 2041.
-By 2041, the suburb is projected to increase by 744 persons, a total increase of 6.2% over 17 years.
+Applying growth rates by age group across all areas until 2041, the Portland (Vic.)
+(SA2) is projected to increase by 744 persons, reflecting a 7.7% total population rise over the 17 years from 2025 to 2041.

 Frequently Asked Questions - Population